maximilien/musings/blogs/ai/1/draft.md

 **Amp (Sourcegraph):** Similar to Claude Code in its CLI-focused approach, with a free tier supported by advertising.
 Beyang Liu, the co-founder and CTO, spoke at our AI Agents Meetup SF #7 on Coding Agents.
 His thesis: "Code review is dead; long live code review!"—the bottleneck has shifted from writing to reviewing.
 [LINK: Add link to meetup recording]

 **Warp:** CLI-focused with multiple tabs capability.
 Great for terminal lovers who want AI assistance without leaving their shell.
 Still depends on underlying LLMs.
+My friend Allie Jones introduced me to this tool and swears by it.

 **Codex (OpenAI):** OpenAI's entry has re-emerged as a serious agent-first tool.
 Limited personal experience, but reports suggest it's competitive, particularly for deterministic multi-step tasks.